The Minimal Work Cost of Information Processing: Alternative Proof Using Lambda-Majorization.

-In other words, \emph{the minimal work cost of a transition from $\sigma$ to $\rho$ is given by the amount of (information-theoretic) entropy dumped into the environment, conditioned on the output of the computation}.
+In other words, \emph{the minimal work cost of a process $\mathcal{E}$ mapping $\sigma$ to $\rho$ is given by the amount of (information-theoretic) entropy discarded, and thus dumped into the environment, conditioned on the output of the computation}.
 This is precisely the quantitative generalization to correlated quantum systems of the original Landauer's principle~\cite{Landauer1961_5392446Erasure}.

+The Main Result follows from Prop.~\ref{prop:appx-MainResultHzeroEnviron} because, as we have noted above, lambda-majorization is equivalent to our original framework of operations (a)--(d).

-It is worth noting that instead of specifying the channel $\mathcal{E}$, we may also simply specify the output state $\rho_{XR}$, which completely determines the process (on the support of $\sigma_X$) since it is the Choi-Jamio\l{}kowski state corresponding to $\mathcal{E}$ rescaled by $\sigma_X$ ($\rho_{XR}=\mathcal{E}\left(\sigma_{XR}\right)$).
-One can thus understand the input to the problem to actually be a bipartite state $\rho_{XR}$, such that $\rho_{X}$ is the required output, $\rho_{R}$ is the input that will be fed into the process, and any correlations between $X$ and $R$ specify parts of the output that we wish be preserved and not be modified, or thermalized, by the process.
+It is worth noting that instead of specifying the map $\mathcal{E}$, we may also simply specify the output state $\rho_{X'R}$, which completely determines the process (on the support of $\sigma_X$) since it is the Choi-Jamio\l{}kowski state corresponding to $\mathcal{E}$ rescaled by $\sigma_X$ ($\rho_{X'R}=\mathcal{E}\left(\sigma_{XR}\right)$).
+One can thus understand the input to the problem to actually be a bipartite state $\rho_{X'R}$, such that $\rho_{X'}$ is the required output, $\rho_{R}$ is the input that will be fed into the process, and any correlations between $X'$ and $R$ specify parts of the output that we wish be preserved and not be modified, or thermalized, by the process.